| Why submit my site? The most frequently asked pages on the web

 The more you mention them, the higher on the page, the

+better you will be ranked.
 Because of the structure of HTML code the

 use of tables and Javascript can "push" your relevant